garrett-lam/cse15l-lab-reports/lab-report-4-week-8.md

 * From the output, the other group's implementation of markdownparse also failed all three test cases

 ## Follow Up Code Change Questions
+* For snippet 1, there might be a small code change that would make the program work for all backtick related cases.
+From the VS Code preview, it seems like only backticks that occur before the brackets lead to an invalid link.
+Therefore, similarly to how we fixed the program for images by checking for `!` characters.
+We could do the same for the backticks.

+* For snippet 2, I do not think there is a small code change that would make the program work for all cases that have nested parentheses, brackets, and escaped brackets.
+To have all these cases to work for the program would require many variables and data structures to keep track of what is going on in the code.
+An idea would to potentially use one Stack to keep track of brackets, another Stack to keep track of parentheses, and then a loop and if statements for the escaped brackets

-* For snippet 1, I do not believe there is a small code change that I would be able to make to my program for it to work for all backtick related cases.
+* For snippet 3, I do not believe there is a small code change that would make the program work for all cases that have newlines in the brackets and parentheses.
+For these cases, we could check for the `\n` character after each variable: `nextOpenBracket`, `nextCloseBracket`,`openParen`, `closeParen` then having a counter until the next reaching the next variable.
+This may require 4 loops and multiple if statements that would go over 10 lines.